avalanche-org/Gen_Assoc_Hackathon/README.md

-(i) the PED file: begins with 6 columns following by genotypes columns, respecting the following order
+(i) the PED file: begins with 6 columns following by genotypes columns, respecting the following order:

 			- family ID
 			- individual ID